 Currently, Pete lives in New Jersey (and doesn’t even mind it) with his wife, Rachel, and two daughters, Leah and Sarah.
 Click here to read his comic.

-Harknell has been working with Onezumi for over 13 years.
+Harknell has been working with Onezumi for over 16 years.
 After noticing that there was very little online to help artists, he decided to do something about it.

 Harknell customized his first art-centric Content Management System in 2003.
-Today he releases Wordpress plugins at AWSOM.org and serves as a webmaster and guide for the online comic and blogging industry.
+Today he releases WordPress plugins at AWSOM.org and has worked as a webmaster and guide for the online comic and blogging industry.